M-ZAIN-Codes/SDAFinal/README.md

 10. Design Principles: Adheres to SOLID principles (single responsibility, abstraction via services).

 11. Extensibility: The architecture allows for future enhancements, like integrating a database or adding new features.
+12. Summary of What the Code Does:

+1. Allows users to place bids and update their profiles.
+2. Enables product owners to upload products and select winning bids.
+3. Manages bids with features to view, update, validate, and close them.
+4. Implements business logic for handling bids through the BidService class.
+5. Stores and retrieves bid data using an in-memory BidRepository.
+6. Simulates real-world interactions in the Main class (application entry point).
+7. Ensures modular and maintainable code by using a layered architecture.